-One of AAF’s major objectives is to recognize excellence and encourage high standards among industry professionals.
-The Club Achievement Competition is designed to recognize outstanding accomplishments of AAF-affiliated advertising clubs and to showcase the programs and projects that these clubs undertake each year.
+One of the AAF’s major objectives is to recognize excellence and encourage high standards among industry professionals.
+The national Ovation Awards competition is designed to reward the outstanding accomplishments of AAF-affiliated advertising clubs and to showcase the programs and projects they undertake each year.

-The AAF National Club Achievement Competition recognizes achievement in five categories:
+The AAF's national Ovation Awards competition recognizes achievement in five categories:

 - Club Operations